yodrew/yodrew.github.io/_pages/front/notes.md

 - [colored](/) words are links<!--notes-->
 - [*italicized*](https://foodnsport.com) links are book titles
-- if also [*asterisked*](/nhs.pdf)\*, book is free to download or read online
+- if also [*asterisked*](/f/hygiene.pdf)\*, book is free to download or read online

 ##### media

 Paper or e-paper is best for reading.
-Print a paper copy, or buy one: ([write](/back/services#write)).
+Print a paper copy from this pdf.
+Or buy one (see [write](/back/services#write)).
 8" or 10" e-paper devices from established companies are good.
 Dasung or Onyx monitors are best for writing and working.

 Avoid backlit screens for reading: computers, tablets, phones.
 They irritate the eyes, disrupt concentration, and lower comprehension.